Joa98Dev/pydf-merger/README.md

 </p>

-PyDF Merger is a Python-based desktop application that allows users to easly merge multiple PDF documents into a single file.
+PyDF Merger is a Python-based desktop application that allows users to easly merge multiple PDF documents into a single file or split a PDF document into multiple files.
 With its clean and user-friendly GUI, it simplifies the tedious task of organizing and merging scattered PDF files into one document.
 All in few clicks.

 Built with the Tkinter and PyPDF2 libraries.